One of the unique features of this pathway is that students can study at NTC in Glasgow or in Manchester!

 Fees & Funding

-Course Fees: £6165 per year (see Fees and Funding for SAAS funding, Part-Time and other fees)
+Course Fees: £6165 per year (Plus University Validation fee.
+See Fees and Funding for SAAS funding, Part-Time and other fees).

 As a private college, NTC receives no support from government sources.
 The College is supported by gifts and donations from Churches and from individual donors, and this allows student fees to be set at a competitive rate.